Malikhetla/Anagram/README.md

 General Comments

 This is a good solution that adequately address the problem.
 The student demostrates good understanding logical thinking and good use various concepts such as data structures, loops and conditional statements.
+Only a few syntax issues such as indentation and variable naming need to be improved on.